 AlleleDB Workflow

 In general, the AlleleDB workflow uniformly processes two pieces of information from each individual: the DNA sequence, and reads from either the ChIP-seq or RNA-seq experiment to assess SNVs associated with ASB or ASE respectively (Figure 1).
 Briefly, it starts by (1) constructing a diploid personal genome for each of the 382 individuals, using DNA variants from the 1000 Genomes Project.
-(2) It then aligns the ChIP-seq or RNA-seq dataset to each of the haploid genomes instead of the human reference genome.
-This reduces reference bias that can potentially result in erroneous read mapping.16 Because each individual can have multiple ChIP-seq or RNA-seq datasets, the alignment is performed sequentially in two ways.
-(2a) First, the alignment is performed for each of 287 ChIP-seq and 993 RNA-seq datasets to calculate a measure of overdispersion, ρ (see Discussion and Methods).
-We observe that if there is a greater overdispersion in the allelic ratio distribution of a dataset, there is a higher tendency for a larger number of sites to possess allelic imbalance.
-This will likely result in the detection of more false positives (Figure 2).
-There are varying degrees of overdispersion in our datasets, with RNA-seq datasets generally less overdispersed than ChIP-seq datasets.
-By performing alignment,,,,,,,,,,,,,,,,, to the personal haplotypes for each dataset and calculating allelic ratios for each heterozygous SNV, we were able to remove datasets that are deemed to be highly dispersed in allelic ratio distributions, leaving 184 ChIP-seq and 955 RNA-seq datasets for AS detection (Supp Table 1).
+(2) It then aligns the ChIP-seq or RNA-seq dataset to each of the haploid genomes instead of the human reference genome, and chooses the better uniquely mapped alignment.
+This reduces reference bias that can potentially result in erroneous read mapping.16 Because each individual can have multiple ChIP-seq or RNA-seq datasets, the alignment is performed to each personal haplotype twice.
+(2a) First, the alignment is performed for each of 287 ChIP-seq and 993 RNA-seq datasets to calculate a measure of overdispersion (with respect to an expected binomial distribution), ρ (see Discussion and Methods).
+We observe that if there is a greater overdispersion in the allelic ratio distribution of a dataset, the binomial test tends to overestimate the number of allele-specific events (Figure 2).
+There are varying degrees of overdispersion in our datasets, even between biological replicates; in general, RNA-seq datasets are generally more consistent in overdispersion than ChIP-seq datasets.
+This poses a challenge later in step 2b when we pool multiple datasets,,,,,,,,,,,,,,,,,.
+In order to harmonize the datasets, we flag and segregate datasets that are deemed to be more overdispersed in allelic ratio distributions, leaving 184 ChIP-seq and 955 RNA-seq datasets for allele-specific detection (Supp Table 1).
 (2b) The second alignment is performed by pooling ChIP-seq and RNA-seq datasets that has not been filtered in Step 2a.
 This is performed for each individual and each transcription factor (for ChIP-seq).
-(3) Finally, the pooled alignment is used in the detection of potential allele-specific SNVs based on a betabinomial test.
-These SNVs are heterozygous loci with imbalance in the read counts between the two haplotypes.
+An overdispersion parameter is re-calculated for each of these pooled sets.
+(3) Finally, a beta-binomial test is performed using the ‘pooled’ overdispersion parameter calculated in Step 2b to detect allele-specific SNVs, which are heterozygous loci with imbalance in the read counts between the two haplotypes.
 For ChIP-seq data, the SNVs are further pared down to those within peak regions.
 We also remove SNVs if they lie in regions predicted to be copy number variants (see Methods).

-This serves as a dataset-filtering step to remove datasets with low percentage of aligned reads to either or both haplotypes (<50%) or with unusually high number of SNVs with allelic imbalance.

-We build a database, AlleleDB (http://alleledb.gersteinlab.org/), to house the annotations, the AS and accessible SNVs.
+We build a database, AlleleDB (http://alleledb.gersteinlab.org/), to house the annotations, the allele-specific and accessible SNVs.
 AlleleDB can be downloaded as flat files or queried and visualized directly as a UCSC track in the UCSC Genome browser25 as specific genes or genomic locations.
-This enables cross-referencing of AS variants with other track-based datasets and analyses, and makes it amenable to all functionalities of the UCSC Genome browser.
+This enables cross-referencing of allele-specific variants with other track-based datasets and analyses, and makes it amenable to all functionalities of the UCSC Genome browser.
 Heterozygous SNVs found in the stipulated query genomic region are color-coded in the displayed track.

 ASB and ASE Inheritance analyses using CEU trio